Azlan Shah of Perak: Royal family

 Sultan Azlan Shah married Bainun binti Mohd Ali on 9 December 1955.
 She is styled as Her Royal Highness The Raja Permaisuri (Queen Consort) of Perak, Tuanku Bainun Binti Mohd.
 Ali, D.K., D.M.N.
-The couple had five children, two princes and three princesses.
-The eldest is Raja Nazrin Shah, who is now the current Sultan of Perak.
+The couple had five children, two sons and three daughters.
+The eldest is Raja Nazrin Shah, who is the current Sultan of Perak.
 The others are Raja Azureen, Raja Ashman Shah, Raja Eleena and Raja Yong Sofia.
-Raja Ashman Shah died on 30 March 2012 of asthma attack.
+Raja Ashman Shah died on 30 March 2012 of an asthma attack.

 Death

-Sultan Azlan Shah died on 28 May 2014 at 1:30 pm at the National Heart Institute, Kuala Lumpur at aged 86.
+Sultan Azlan Shah died on 28 May 2014 at 1:30 pm at the National Heart Institute, Kuala Lumpur at age 86.
 He was posthumously titled as Marhum Al-Maghfur-Lah.
-He was laid to rest next to grave of the previous ruler, Sultan Idris Shah at the Al-Ghufran Royal Mausoleum at Ubudiah Mosque, Kuala Kangsar, Perak after Asar prayers on 29 May, and the proclamation of a new Sultan was announced on 29 May.
+He was buried next to grave of the previous ruler, Sultan Idris Shah at the Al-Ghufran Royal Mausoleum at Ubudiah Mosque, Kuala Kangsar, Perak after Asar prayers on 29 May, and the proclamation of a new sultan was announced on 29 May.
 Upon his death, a public holiday was announced in the state of Perak for 29 May so that the population could pay their last respects to him at Kuala Kangsar.
-Menteri Besar of Perak Datuk Seri Zambry Abdul Kadir announced that the Malaysian flag would fly at half-mast for 7 days, and the Perak flag for 100 days.
+Menteri Besar of Perak Datuk Seri Zambry Abdul Kadir announced that the Malaysian flag would fly at half-mast for 7 days, and the Perakian flag for 100 days.
 In addition, "all entertainment and celebrations" were cancelled to show respect for the Sultan.
-He is survived by his wife Tuanku Bainun, and his four children; Raja Nazrin Shah, Raja Dato' Seri Azureen, Raja Dato' Seri Eleena and Raja Dato' Seri Yong Sofia.
-Their second son, Raja Dato' Seri Ashman Shah predeceased him in 2012 due to asthma attack.